 - Exercise: There was no gym at our hotel, but I did bring some exercise bands.
 I did a 20-minute workout in our room one morning while my husband slept late.
 Band work, lunges, crunches, planks and pushups can be done anywhere.
 I was even a bit sore the next day!
 Other than that, I could NOT motivate to do much more.
 We walked for MILES every day, a couple of those days in super hot weather.
 One day, I think I bought bottles of water from street venders every 30 minutes.

 - Sleep: I slept late every day and had a hard time waking up.
 The one thing that tore me out of bed was that breakfast ended at a certain time.
 Not that we couldn’t grab something on the go, but it was just easier to eat and take care of breakfast before venturing out for the day.
 I will make it a point to share that I NEVER skip breakfast, or a meal for that matter.
 (I also have to make sure my husband is fed, or else he quickly turns into a hungry monster!)
 I especially needed my energy on this trip: Paris is a walking city, like New York.
 Sure we took some trains and cabs, but mostly walked.
 I NAPPED EVERY SINGLE DAY after getting back to the hotel.
 I NEVER nap, at least not since college or grad school.
+By the way, for those of you who are looking for financial aid and free education, check out scholarship positions’ undergraduate scholarships 2018.
 Every night before dinner, I would pass out on the couch or bed.
 Jetlag and travel may have contributed, but that was definitely my pregnancy rearing its early warning signs.
 This was a whole different feeling of “tired”.

 - Shopping: Yes, Paris had beautiful shops and clothing stores, but I was uncertain what the months ahead would hold for me.
 I ended up only buying a button down khaki shirt dress, which definitely had a bit of extra room, and a straw hat, which I knew I would use plenty in the summer days to come.